snabbdom/snabbdom/README.md

 };
 ```

-With this mechanism you can easily argument the behaviour of
+With this mechanism you can easily augument the behaviour of
 Snabbdom.
 For demonstration take a look at the implementations of the
 default modules.